 - 3.12 The intended outcomes agreed in the plan set the key priorities for the Council.
 The Wellbeing of Future Generations Act was introduced in 2016 and aims to help create a Wales that we all want to live in, now and in the future.
 To give current and future generations a good quality of life we need to think about the long term impact of the decisions we make.
-The council has set its Wellbeing Objectives and they are included in this plan because they form part of the council's vision for the future. - 3.13 The Corporate Plan should not be viewed in isolation; it makes up part of the strategic planning map or 'golden thread' that integrates the plans and strategies of the council.
-The Corporate Plan sets the vision and direction for the council and sits below the Wellbeing Plan which is agreed in collaboration with partners.
+The Council has set its Wellbeing Objectives and they are included in this plan because they form part of the Council's vision for the future. - 3.13 The Corporate Plan should not be viewed in isolation; it makes up part of the strategic planning map or 'golden thread' that integrates the plans and strategies of the Council.
+The Corporate Plan sets the vision and direction for the Council and sits below the Wellbeing Plan which is agreed in collaboration with partners.
 The strategic direction flows down from the Corporate Plan; the actions to deliver the vision flow up from individuals whose every day work contributes to the performance and delivery of the vision.

-3.14 The Corporate Plan has been produced at a time of significant financial challenge within the public sector, the workforce and budgets must be carefully planned and managed to ensure that we can deliver what we have set out to do; this is done within each service area in their service plans.
+- 3.14 The Corporate Plan has been produced at a time of significant financial challenge within the public sector, the workforce and budgets must be carefully planned and managed to ensure that we can deliver what we have set out to do; this is done within each service area in their service plans.
 The Corporate Plan will be underpinned by the development and delivery of a comprehensive change programme which will align with the time frame of the Corporate Plan.
-The actions planned by service areas will contribute to the delivery of the Corporate Plan, service plans are set in conjunction with cabinet members and scrutiny committees to ensure oversight and accountability for the delivery of the actions.

-- 3.15 The council is also operating at a time of great political and legislative changes, it is important that through risk management and well thought out strategic planning the work of the council continues to provide improved outcomes for citizens and communities.
-The council also works to ensure compliance with the current legislation and any changes that may occur, in order to do this the council works closely with the Wales Audit Office who are the council's external auditors. - 3.16 The plan sets out clearly our priorities and demonstrates our commitment to improving social, economic, environmental and cultural well-being and developing plans through the sustainable development principles long term, integration, collaboration, involvement and prevention.
+The actions planned by service areas will contribute to the delivery of the Corporate Plan, service plans are set in conjunction with cabinet members and scrutiny committees to ensure oversight and accountability for the delivery of the actions. - 3.15 The Council's Improvement Plan ran up to 2018 and has subsequently been incorporated within the Corporate Plan.
+The final stages of the Improvement Plan were reported through Cabinet during 2018/19. - 3.16 It is important that through risk management and well thought out strategic planning the work of the Council continues to provide improved outcomes for citizens and communities.
+The Council also works to ensure compliance with the current legislation and any changes that may occur, in order to do this the Council works closely with the Wales Audit Office who are the Council's external auditors. - 3.17 The Plan sets out clearly the Council's priorities and demonstrates its commitment to improving social, economic, environmental and cultural well-being and developing plans through the sustainable development principles long term, integration, collaboration, involvement and prevention.